needletails/post-quantum-solace/Sources/SessionModels/Documentation.docc/UserConfiguration.md

 let curveKeys = userConfig.getVerifiedCurveKeys(deviceId: deviceId)

-// Get verified PQ-KEM keys for a specific device let pqKemKeys = userConfig.getVerifiedPQKemKeys(deviceId: deviceId)
+// Get verified PQ-KEM keys for a specific device let mlKEMKeys = userConfig.getVerifiedMLKEMKeys(deviceId: deviceId)

 // Use the keys for cryptographic operations for key in curveKeys {